 If you don’t like oatmeal, you might not like this either as they have a similar texture.
 It’s basically a wheat porridge.
 Find it near the oatmeal in your grocery store or choose from a wide range of flavours on Amazon.
 (Some of the crazy flavors on offer: banana cream and Cinnabon.
 No, I haven’t tried them.)
 You can add the same sort of things to your cream of wheat as you would to your granola: dried fruit, nuts, powdered milk, cinnamon, sugar, etc.

 In same family as oatmeal and cream of wheat you’ll find grits: it’s basically corn porridge.
 In America it’s easy to find instant grits in most grocery stores, but grits are far less common in Canada – you’ll have better luck on Amazon.
 But unlike oatmeal and cream of wheat, grits are usually served as a savoury dish.
 Package your grits with bacon bits, butter powder and salt and pepper.
 And of course you can always add cheese.

 Lots of dehydrated and freeze-dried backpacking food companies make breakfast packages that you can buy at your local outdoor store.
 And most of them are TERRIBLE.
 I know.
 I’ve eaten them.
 But there are a few gems out there.
 In particular, I recommend the freeze-dried egg meals from Mountain House as they actually look, feel and taste like eggs.
 It’s like magic.
 The breakfast skillet and bacon and eggs meals are the best ones.
-But they’ll cost you over $6 per person for breakfast!
+But they’ll cost you up to $7 per person for breakfast!